bhauman/lein-figwheel/README.md

 You can also call all of the functions in the [figwheel-sidecar.repl-api](https://github.com/bhauman/lein-figwheel/blob/master/sidecar/src/figwheel_sidecar/repl_api.clj).

-This is a much more powerful way to work, as you now have interactivity and the generality of the Clojure programming language available.
+This is a powerful way to work, as you now have the interactivity and generality of the Clojure programming language available.

 Need to start a server?
 Go for it.<br/>Need to watch and compile SASS files?
 No problem.

+#### Scripting with Component

-I highly reccomend Stuart Sierra's [component](https://github.com/stuartsierra/component) library to compose all the services you will need in your development process.
+I highly recommend Stuart Sierra's [component](https://github.com/stuartsierra/component) library to compose all the services you will need in your development process.

-Below you can see an example of using component to start and stop figwheel and composing it with a Ring server to serve your application.
+Here is an example of creating a Figwheel component and composing it with a Ring server component to serve your application.

 ```clojure
 (require